cortexlabs/cortex/examples/pytorch/text-generator/README.md

 * Deploy another one of our [examples](https://github.com/cortexlabs/cortex/tree/master/examples).
 * See our [exporting guide](../../../guides/exporting.md) for how to export your model to use in an API.
 * Try the [batch tutorial](../../batch/image-classifier/README.md) to learn how to deploy batch APIs in Cortex.
-* See our [api splitter example](../../apisplitter/README.md) for how to deploy multiple APIs and set up a traffic splitter.
+* See our [traffic splitter example](../../traffic-splitter/README.md) for how to deploy multiple APIs and set up a traffic splitter.
 * See [uninstall](uninstall.md) if you'd like to spin down your cluster.